exfinen/mpc-demo-infra/mpc_demo_infra/client_cli/docker/README.md

 >     - ETH used as collateral
 >     - ETH in futures/margin accounts
 > 2. If you have exact **0 ETH** it will fail due to the limitation of our implementation.
 You need to have at least some dust ETH (e.g. 0.00001 ETH) in your spot account.
+> 3. We have only two decimals of precision.
+If you have less than 0.01 ETH, it will be rounded to 0.00 ETH.
+> 4.

 ### Step 3:Query the Results
 Visit https://demo.mpcstats.org/.
 It might take around 5 minutes for results to be updated.